chobbledotcom/site-importer/USAGE.md

 ## What it does

 1. Deletes any existing `output/` directory
-2. Deletes any existing `old_site/` directory
-3. Downloads the site using wget to `old_site/`
+2. Checks if `old_site/` exists - if yes, reuses it; if no, downloads the site
-4. Converts HTML content to markdown
+3. Converts HTML content and builds internal data structure
+4. Validates data structure integrity
 5. Downloads and organizes images
-6. Outputs everything to `./output/`
+6. Outputs in selected format (JSON or Markdown)
+7. Validates output (markdown files only)
+8. Reports test results

 ## Output Structure